 Donors who are self-employed or independent contractors (including gig workers) can submit their most recent:

 NLDAC will use the documents the donor submits to calculate their wage reimbursement.
 We can only reimburse documented wages.
-Please call us at 888-870-5002 if you have questions or need help identifying the appropriate documentation of your wages.
+Please call us at 888-870-5002 if you have questions or need help identifying an acceptable document.

-No. NLDAC cannot pay wages to donors who are unemployed or furloughed at the time of their donation surgery or other appointment, but we encourage them to apply for help with travel expenses.
+No. NLDAC cannot pay wages to donors who are unemployed or furloughed at the time of their donation surgery or other appointment, but we encourage them to apply for help with travel or dependent care expenses, if needed.
 NLDAC can only reimburse wages a donor would have earned if they did not donate an organ.

 Donors can only request reimbursement of wages that will not be paid by another source, such as paid time off or short-term disability.
 If a donor will not lose any wages because of their donation, they cannot request reimbursement of lost wages from NLDAC.
 However, if a donor’s paid time off or short-term disability benefits will not cover all of their normal wages for the NLDAC reimbursement period (4 weeks after donation surgery), they can request reimbursement of the remaining, unreimbursed portion of their wages.
 NLDAC does not require donors to exhaust their paid time off before requesting wage reimbursement, but donors who choose to save their paid time off must check with their employer to ensure the employer allows them to take an unpaid leave of absence before exhausting their paid time off.